tommi1hirvonen/Biflow/README.md

     - Microsoft.Web

 These steps isolate the executor and scheduler application endpoints from the internet and only exposes them to the UI application.
 Traffic from the UI and scheduler applications is routed through the virtual network and private endpoint to the executor service.
 Also traffic from the UI application is routed to the scheduler service using its respective private endpoint.

+It is recommended to use a User Assigned Managed Identity, especially in the modular approach, to authenticate to the application database and possibly other Azure services too.
+Create a new managed identity and assign it to the executor, scheduler and UI applications.
+This way you can grant access to the application database to only one managed identity, which is shared among the orchestration related resources.

 Add application configurations for each app based on the table below. __Note that Linux Web Apps do not recognize colon as a configuration section separator.__ Instead double underscores are used.